emintham/myblog/src/content/blog/notes-on-writing-to-learn.md

 ex nihilo.
 As I grew older, and was forced to learn Chinese [^chinese-learning], Chinese composition became a requirement for class and was, unfortunately, not something I was readily able to transfer my English writing skills to.
-My mother enrolled me into a Chinese essay writing class during the period of Grades 3-5 (roughly) and while it helped, I never did quite achieved the level I wished.
+My mother enrolled me into a Chinese essay writing class during the period of Grades 3-5 (roughly) and while it helped, I never quite achieved the level I wished.
 At Grade 6, however, worried for my [standardized exams](https://en.m.wikipedia.org/wiki/Primary_School_Achievement_Test_(Malaysia)), my mother procured a collection of award-winning essays and stories from